MrZoidberg/VaultSharp.Extensions.Configuration/README.md

 VaultSharp.Extensions.Configuration is an extension to [VaultSharp](https://github.com/rajanadar/VaultSharp) that allows reading configuration options from Vault.

+VaultSharp.Extensions.Configuration is a .NET Standard 2.1 and .NET 6.0 based cross-platform C# Library.

 ## Get Started

 VaultSharp.Extensions.Configuration can be installed using the Nuget package manager or the dotnet CLI.